silverdemon2/project-alma/README.rst

 To run this experiment run the file `benchmark.py` (or execute the method run_cat_in_the_cat_xp)

-The sampling encoder outperforms the other encoders.
+The sampling encoder outperforms the other encoders on this experiment.

 According to the article the encoder should have good performance on prediction task with categorical and numerical features.

 https://towardsdatascience.com/benchmarking-categorical-encoders-9c322bd77ee8

-Denis Vorotyntsev has worked on benchmarking categorical encoders.
+Denis Vorotyntsev has worked on benchmarking categorical encoders with different type of validation.

-Our previous experiment correspond to the single validation
+Our previous experiment correspond to the single validation.

-Double validation takes time and sampling already induce a noise.
+Double validation takes time more and sampling already induce a noise.

 TODO